osg-htc/osg-htc.github.io/_events/2021-NSF-Cybersecurity-Summit-Workshop.md

     (WoTBAn&Az 2021) will be held online from 10am to 2pm Eastern Time on Monday, October 18,
     co-located with the [2021 NSF Cybersecurity Summit](https://www.trustedci.org/2021-cybersecurity-summit).
     Summit registration will be required to attend the workshop.
-Please register now at https://www.trustedci.org/2021-cybersecurity-summit.
-There is no registration fee.
+Please [register](https://www.trustedci.org/2021-cybersecurity-summit) now, there is no registration fee.

 start_date: 2021-10-18